turingschool/try-turing/backend-online-advanced/iteration/index.md

 - Use Ruby syntax to iterate over arrays
 - Filter through an array, given specific criteria

-## Setup

-Open a new repl file.
+> 🗂 Open a new repl file.
 Declare a variable that stores an array of 5 Strings - your favorite site/app names.
 Feel free to copy and paste the array you created in the last section!

 ## Iteration